edwinchoate/edwinchoate.github.io/_posts/2025-06-23-make-your-phone-less-distracting.md

 Here are some things I tell myself:

 * If you need to see colors on your screen because of something you're doing (like ordering a t-shirt), that's fine.
-Just turn it back to black-and-white when you're done with that task
+Just turn it back to greyscale when you're done with that task
 * Keep it in black and white when you watch videos, unless there's an actual reason you need to perceive the colors

 ## Step 5.
 Put Do Not Disturb on an Automatic Schedule